Koha-Community/kohadocs/en/source/08_serials.rst

 Koha can send email messages to your serial vendors if you have late issues.
 To the left of the main serials page there is a link to 'Claims'

-Link to Claims on Serials Menu
 |image769|

 The links to claims also appears to the left of the subscription detail page

-Link to Claims on the Serials Menu
 |image770|

 If you don't have a claim notice defined yet you will see a warning message that you need to first define a notice.

-Missing Claims Notice Warning
 |image771|

 Clicking 'Claims' will open a report that will ask you to choose from your various serial vendors to generate claims for late issues.

-Serial Claims
 |image772|

 From the list of late issues you can choose which ones you want to send